Habitat Restoration Projects

 SWEC led the effort to create the Picacho Wetlands (above) and the Mesilla Valley Bosque State Park.

 The La Mancha Wetland project is located on three acres of land owned by the Southwest Environmental Center and adjacent federal land along the Rio Grande near Mesilla, NM.
 When completed, it will consist of ponds that are connected to the river, simulating a side channel of the river, and creating year-round backwater habitat that is extremely important as fish spawning, nursery and feeding grounds.
 This type of slow-water habitat has largely been eliminated from the Rio Grande in southern New Mexico and west Texas.
-We expect to complete the project in 2011.
-Read the La Mancha Wetland Design and Analysis Report.
+We expect to complete the project in 2015-2016.
+Read more here.

 Partners in this project include the Alma d”Arte High School, NMSU’s Scientifically Connected Communities, and NMSU’s Department of Wildlife and Fishery Sciences.
 We have received two grants for the La Mancha Project under the New Mexico River Ecological Restoration Initiative.